How to Change Uniform in Pokemon Sword and Shield (Galar)

 #Steps to Change Your Outfit Inside the Boutique

 The changing process takes about a minute once you’re inside.
-Here is the path we used on every boutique visit.
+Here is the path that works at every boutique.

 - Open the Town Map with X, pick a city with a boutique, and fly there with Corviknight Taxi.